 Regular attendance and punctuality are essential for success in school.
 Parents are requested to call the school office before 9 a.m. to report a student's absence.
 Calls should be made for each day of a student's absence.
 When a student reaches eight (8) days of absence in a semester, a warning letter may be sent documenting attendance concerns.
 When a student reaches twelve (12) days of absence in a semester, a conference between parents and school personnel may be scheduled.
 An attendance plan may be established at that time.
+When a student reaches eighteen (18) a student is considered "chronically absent" having missed 10% of the school year and all attendance letters and documentation will be shared with the county attorney.
+At twenty-four day (24) days a second engagement meeting will be scheduled to review the attendance plan and discuss further steps.
+At thirty-six (36) days a student is considered "truant" by state definition, having missed 20% of the school year.
+The county attorney will be notified the child is officially truant.
 The school will keep records of attendance and tardiness.
 The determination of whether an absence is excused is made by the school, not by the parent.

 Valid reasons for absences as confirmed by school administrators are: